BuckShlegeris/BuckShlegeris.github.io/_posts/2016-08-14-bootcamp-attendees.md

 > Also, I’m wondering, as I will no longer be aiming to work at somewhere like Google, Slack, etc., should I put less emphasis on studying algorithms than I had been planning to?

 Algorithms are covered in interviews at a lot of companies, including lots of companies where the day-to-day work is very practical full stack development.
 And for many people, implementing algorithms is a good way of getting better at programming.
-So my advice is to study algorithms even if you don’t plan to take a Google job.
+So my advice is to study algorithms even if you don’t plan to take a Google job. ([Here's my advice on studying algorithms](/2016/08/14/algorithms.html).)

 (FWIW, it’s probably worth applying to Google even if you don't want to work there.
 Companies will move much faster with you if you tell them that you have a Google onsite scheduled, and they'll be much happier to negotiate.)